angelolab/ark-analysis/docs/_rtd/faq.md

 If you would like to add a feature on your own, please check out our [contributing](contributing.md) guidelines.

-### I accidentally changed one of the source files
+### I accidentally changed/deleted one of the source files

 If that happens, don't panic.
 If you can't remember what the original code was, run `git restore path/to/file/changed` to reset the file back to its original state.

 For example, let's say you accidentally changed `segmentation_utils.py`.
 To restore the file back to its original state, simply run `git restore ark/utils/segmentation_utils.py`.
 The path must be computed from the `ark-analysis` root.

+The above process will also work if you accidentally deleted one of the source files as well.

 A few exceptions to keep in mind:
 * We have a few default images we keep in our `git` repo that you may end up overwriting.
 If that happens, you do not need to restore the original.